-Table 3 Minimum capital and net asset require
+Table 3 Minimum capital and net asset requirements

-Minimum paid-up share capital (MPSC)

-Captive manager USD 50,000
+Minimum paid-up share capital (MPSC) Minimum net asset value Captive manager USD 50,000 50% of MPSC

 Captive managers would normally be responsible for a number of critical administrative, compliance and executive functions for the captive.
 Representatives of the captive manager may sit on the captive's board fulfilling an executive, non-executive or advisory role.
 In such a situation, it would be important that captive managers manage and mitigate effectively any potential conflict of interest that may arise as they discharge their duty.